Ratstail91/Toy/c-api/toy_reffunction_h.md

 ### typedef void* (*Toy_RefFunctionAllocatorFn)(void* pointer, size_t oldSize, size_t newSize)

-This interface conforms to Toy's memory API, and generally shouldn't be used.
+This interface conforms to Toy's memory API, and generally shouldn't be used without a good reason.

 ## Defined Functions

 ### void Toy_setRefFunctionAllocatorFn(Toy_RefFunctionAllocatorFn)

-This function conforms to and is invoked by Toy's memory API, and generally shouldn't be used.
+This function conforms to and is invoked by Toy's memory API, and generally shouldn't be used without a good reason.

 ### Toy_RefFunction* Toy_createRefFunction(const void* data, size_t length)